jordynesp/Shelter-System/README.md

     - a post method for showing all customers
     - a post method for showing a report of a customer
     - a get/post method for adding a report about a customer

-- basic database structure to be created:
-    - a table of all the rooms in the shelter:
-        - int field for room num
-        - an int field for ID of the customer assigned to the room

-    - a table of all the job positions for staff within the shelter:
-        - a text field for job position

 Extra:
 - set the timezone of the database (last minute task)